 The current garage was already identified as operating over-capacity in an Operational Facilities Needs Study completed in 2017.
 Particular limitations the study highlighted were an at capacity vehicle maintenance area, insufficient parking for both the fleet and employees, insufficient work and conference space for administration and operators, and lack of maintenance equipment storage space.
-These challenges not only limit what TheRide can achieve presently, it prohibits opportunities for growth and expansion that is included in this plan for the next 25 years.
+These challenges not only limit what TheRide can achieve presently, but also prohibits opportunities for growth and expansion that is included in this plan.

 Therefore, a new garage is critical for enabling the recommendations of this plan, especially as it relates to service expansion.
 The new garage is anticipated to increase capacity for the fleet by 100 buses.
-It will also be critical in supporting the transition to zero-emission vehicles with respect to different charging/refueling and maintenance requirements.
-The location of the new garage has not yet been decided but some options include locating it close to the existing garage or at a further distance.
+It will also be critical in supporting the transition to zero-emissions vehicles with respect to different charging/refueling and maintenance requirements.
+The location of the new garage has not yet been decided but some options include an expansion of the current facility or the development of a satellite garage.
 There are potential benefits of both alternatives, such as efficiencies from having all resources under one roof or being able to cover a larger geographical area more efficiently.